juandastic/voice-recorder/README.md

 ## Voice Recorder

-This is a basic CRUD of audios that are recorded by the user directly on the browser.
+This is a basic CRUD of audios that are recorded by the user directly on the browser

 Live Demo available on https://voice-recorder.gmz2.work/